The Vermont Statutes Online

 § 6608.
 Records; reports; monitoring

-(a) For purposes of implementation of this chapter, the Secretary shall adopt, and revise as appropriate, rules which prescribe:
+(a) For purposes of implementation of this chapter, the Secretary shall adopt, and revise as appropriate, rules that prescribe:

 (1) the establishment and maintenance of such records;